zowe/zowe-explorer-vscode/README.md

 **Note:** The Zowe Explorer is powered by [Zowe CLI](https://zowe.org/home/).
 The extension demonstrates the potential for plug-ins powered by Zowe.

+**Tips:**

-**Tip:** For information about how to install the extension from a `VSIX` file and run system tests on the extension, see the [Developer README](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README.md).
+* For information about how to install the extension from a `VSIX` file and run system tests on the extension, see the [Developer README](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README.md).
+* For information about how to develop for Eclipse Theia, see [Theia README](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).

 ## Contents